67th, 44th FS takeoff for Exercise Southern Beach

 |0

-This work, 67th, 44th FS takeoff for Exercise Southern Beach, by SrA Gary Hilton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 67th, 44th FS takeoff for Exercise Southern Beach [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT